tronikos/google_assistant_sdk_custom/README.md

 Because the core integrations are [not allowed](https://github.com/home-assistant/architecture/blob/master/adr/0004-webscraping.md) to parse HTML, this custom integration is needed.

-In addition, because responses for services calls were not a thing yet, the workaround was to fire events of `event_type: google_assistant_sdk_custom_event` containing the command and response.
-TODO: Deprecate this and switch example to use the new way of getting responses from service calls.

 Lastly, there is a pending [PR](https://github.com/home-assistant/core/pull/88871) to enable personal results which has been in the review queue for several months.

 # Installation